TeamMood/teammood.github.com/_posts/2020-01-31-agile-retrospectives-4-steps-to-follow.md

 * [Agile Retrospective: Agenda](#agile-retrospective-agenda)
 * [Agile Retrospective: Outcomes](#agile-retrospective-outcomes)

-<a name="agile-retrospective-definition"></a>

 ## Agile Retrospective: Definition of a Successful Retrospective

 According to the official definition from the [Scrum Guide](https://www.scrumguides.org/scrum-guide.html#events-retro){: target="_blank"}\: *“The Agile retrospective is the opportunity for an Agile team to examine itself and define a plan for improvement to be enacted during the next Sprint.”* It gathers all the active team members, including the Scrum master and product owner.
 And if necessary, people who contributed to the current sprint from other departments.

-Ideally, the Agile retrospective takes place at the end of the sprint, right or soon after the sprint review (and before the next sprint planning).
+Ideally, the Agile retrospective takes place **at the end of the sprint**, right or soon after the sprint review (and before the next sprint planning).
 Indeed, you don’t want to wait too long and risk your team members to forget about what happens during the sprint that could be improved.

-An Agile retrospective is considering “successful” if team members are confident that their functioning as a team will ameliorate for the next sprint and the trend shows a continuous improvement over time.&nbsp;
+An **Agile retrospective is considering “successful”** if team members are confident that their functioning as a team will meliorate for the next sprint and the trend shows a continuous improvement over time.&nbsp;

-<a name="agile-retrospective-format"></a>

 ## Agile Retrospective: the Ideal Format